Fleeing from Police Officer

 Felonies are the highest level of crime in New York, ranging from “A” to “E”.
 A first-time conviction to a class D felony will net you a prison sentence of up to seven years, significant fines and/or probation.
 In addition, felony convictions carry lifelong consequences for employment, immigration, firearms and voting.

 The above sections are not limited to cars.
 In fact, they are commonly issued to motorcyclists.
-A citation for anyone of them should be followed by a phone call to an attorney.
+A citation for any one of them should be followed by a phone call to an attorney.
 All three degrees carry a set of heavy consequences if not managed appropriately.